 After actually shedding a copious amount of tears, I realized that I had in fact left my jacket in the school library… the librarian did not understand my quavering voice as I thanked him over and over for retrieving it from the lost and found.)

 If you’re willing to splurge, Barbour makes the most beautiful waxed cotton field jackets that supposedly last forever.
 Plus, both the Queen and Alexa Chung are fans.
 If that’s not enough to convince you, I don’t know what will.

 1. Mad for Plaid

 Cargo jackets and plaid go together like apple-picking and fresh cider donuts.
 Or like pumpkin spice lattes and college girls.
 Basically, they’re a match made in autumnal heaven, and you should not question their eternal appeal.

 Don’t pack those breezy summer dresses into storage quite yet!
-All it takes to fall-ify (that’s probably not a real word) your favorite sundress is a pair of tights, boots, and a warm scarf.
-And, of course, your trusty friend the cargo jacket!
+All it takes to fall-ify (that’s probably not a real word) your favorite sundress is a pair of tights, ankle boots, and a warm scarf.
+And, of course, your trusty friend the cargo jacket outfits!

 What did you think?

 Would you wear these outfits?
 Do you have a dearly beloved cargo jacket, too?
 What’s your favorite way to wear it?
 Let me know in the comments!

 8 thoughts on “Closet VIP: How I Wear My Cargo Jacket – College Fashion”

 I love this post because I wear my cargo jacket all the time!
 I also like that you posted pictures of you wearing it and also showed items for various stores, I think that’s very helpful to have both.